Yash-10/beta-sgp/README.md

 - It contains the results in form of metrics embedded in .npy files.

-### `pre_processing1
+### `pre_processing`

-`Automation.cl` is the IRAF automation script we generated to automate the process of removing bad bias and flat frames during the image reduction process.
+- `Automation.cl` is the IRAF automation script we generated to automate the process of removing bad bias and flat frames during the image reduction process.

 ## Example results and comparison